mrp089/simvascular.github.io/documentation/genbc/sv_prep/readme.md

 pipeline in SimVascular.
 This tutorial will start right at the **Simulations** module.
 Create a new Simulation job by right-clicking the **Simulations** item in the **Data Manager**, then click **Create New Simulation Job**.
 Select the appropriate Model from the drop down menu and give it the name **cyl_sim**.
-Navigate through the various tabs to set simulation parameters discussed in <a href="http://simvascular.github.io/docsQuickGuide.html#simulation"> Quick Guide / Simulations</a>.
-In particular, the values for
-**Number of Time Steps**, **Time Step Size** and **Number of Timesteps between Restarts** parameters under the **Solver Parameters** tab must be set.
+Navigate through the various tabs to set simulation parameters discussed in <a href="flowsolver.html#solverparameters"> Simulation / Solver Parameters</a>.
+In particular, the values for **Number of Time Steps**, **Time Step Size** and **Number of Timesteps between Restarts** parameters under the **Solver Parameters** tab must be set.